 How to Fork

-To fork a Pen or Project, click the Fork button in the footer of the Editor, Details, or Full view of the Pen.
+To fork a Pen or Project, click the Fork button at the lower right in the footer of the Editor view.

 You can create a fork before making changes, or you can start editing first, then fork when you’re ready to save your changes.